GSA/automate.fedramp.gov/content/documentation/sap/5-generated-content.md

 **Tool developers are also encouraged to develop their own solutions to generating this content.**

-### Generating the \"IP Addresses Slated for Testing\" List
+### Generating the "IP Addresses Slated for Testing" List

-The SAP must still identify the in-scope inventory items - either by reference or using the \"all\" clause.
+The SAP must still identify the in-scope inventory items - either by reference or using the `all` clause.
 Once identified, the list of IP addresses slated for testing should be derived from the machine-readable inventory found in the SSP.